MMiDS-textbook/MMiDS-textbook.github.io/index.md

 :width: 125px
 :align: right
 ```
 **Print copy:** A print version of this textbook has been published by Cambridge University Press.
 It is available to order [here](https://www.amazon.com/Mathematical-Methods-Data-Science-Applications/dp/1009509403).
 This online version will remain available and maintained.
 Additional resources can be found on the [publisher's website](https://www.cambridge.org/highereducation/books/mathematical-methods-in-data-science/6CB866F77A7CA33109EF99910CFA40BC#overview).
 See [here](MMiDS_Errata.pdf) for a list of typos.
+The book is based on Jupyter notebooks that were developed for
+[MATH 535: Mathematical Methods in Data Science](https://people.math.wisc.edu/~roch/mmids/), a one-semester advanced undergraduate and master's level course offered at [UW-Madison](https://math.wisc.edu/).
+The online version was generated using [Jupyter Book](https://jupyterbook.org/stable/).
+See [here](https://executablebooks.org/en/latest/gallery/) for a collection of other such books.

 **Description:** This textbook on the **mathematics of data** has several intended audiences: